If you have come from a country where you have credit bureaus, you know how important your credit history can be. Your

-So what is your ‘credit score’ when you come to Canada?
+So what is your credit score when you come to Canada?
 Nothing.
 Think of it as a blank slate.
-Everything you do henceforth will dictate if your credit score grows or goes down.
+Everything you do henceforth will dictate if your credit score goes up or down.
 Even the simple act of going down is cause for concern and can be seen by all lenders so listen up.

 Canadian lenders typically check each applicant’s credit files at one of the main credit reporting agencies (Equifax Canada and TransUnion).
 This file is like a financial report card that tracks how much you borrow and how quickly you pay it back, to calculate your credit rating and credit score.

 Without a credit history, newcomers may be told they need a loan co-signer with a Canadian credit rating, considerable assets as collateral, or they must demonstrate a history of stable income in Canada to receive a loan.
 Your credit history is one of the things landlords want to see before renting out their home to you.

 Fortunately, you can establish a Canadian credit history and start building a credit record shortly after you arrive in Canada.